Masarouna is a five-year regional program that is implemented by the Masarouna consortium –

 to address inadequate legislation and harmful traditional norms that affect their SRHR.

-Additionally, the project will work on strengthening civil society and the formation new
+Additionally, the project will work on strengthening civil society and the formation of new

-partnerships and alliances to lobby and advocate for SRHR and opening up space for their
+partnerships and alliances to lobby and advocate for SRHR and open up space for their

 Pathway 1: Lobby and advocacy with YP for their SRHR